What Is Asparagus?

 And Now The Harvest:

 The heads of the spears should still be tightly closed and firm.
-Just snap or cut the spear off at the soil
+Just snap or cut the spears off at the soil

 line.
-You can harvest asparagus for about six to eight weeks each spring, generally starting in late March
+You can harvest asparagus for about six to eight weeks each Spring.
+Generally Asparagus harvest

-to early April for most gardeners.
-If you are noticing decreased production in your asparagus plants, stop
+starts in late March to early April for most gardeners.
+If you are noticing decreased production in your

-harvesting and let the plant store energy for next season.
-Be sure to give it a good side-dressing of
+asparagus plants, stop harvesting and let the plant store energy for next season.
+Be sure to give it a good

 Asparagus is very drought tolerant and can usually grow without